The Pineapple Upside Down Cake is a retro classic! It’s a fun and easy recipe that is perfect with ice cream or custard, or simply on its own!

 troubleshooting tips

-The top of the cake might look like it is browning too much about half way through the baking time.
-Cover with a piece of baking paper to prevent the top from getting too dark.
+The top of the cake might look like it is browning too much about halfway through the baking time.
+Cover with a piece of baking paper to prevent it from turning too dark.

 When making any kind of upside down cake, be sure to use a reliable cake tin.
 You don’t want to use one that is prone to sticking!